-I've upgraded my Amazon Relational Database Service (Amazon RDS) instance running PostgreSQL to version 11 or higher.
-Why do I see Write Latency spike in Amazon CloudWatch every five minutes?
+I upgraded my Amazon Relational Database Service (Amazon RDS) for PostgreSQL to version 11 or higher.
+I see a Write Latency spike in Amazon CloudWatch every five minutes.

 Resolution

-With an idle Amazon Relational Database Service (Amazon RDS) for PostgreSQL instance, you might notice a spike in the Amazon CloudWatch metric Write Latency every five minutes.
-This spike correlates with a spike in the Enhanced Monitoring metric Write Total to approximately 64 MB after you upgrade to PostgreSQL version 11 or later.
+With an idle Amazon RDS for PostgreSQL instance, you might notice a spike in the Amazon CloudWatch metric Write Latency every five minutes.
+This correlates with a spike in the Enhanced Monitoring metric Write Total to approximately 64 MB after you upgrade to PostgreSQL version 11 or later.
 The value of the wal_segment_size parameter becomes 64 MB after the upgrade.
 These spikes might not be noticeable with version 10 or earlier because the value of wal_segment_size is 16 MB.
 For more information, see the update for September 7, 2018 in Amazon RDS - Document history.

-The archive_timeout configuration in RDS for PostgreSQL is set to 5 minutes.
-This setting means that the archival process copies the Write-Ahead Logging (WAL) segments to be archived to Amazon Simple Storage Service (Amazon S3) every five minutes.
+The archive_timeout configuration in Amazon RDS for PostgreSQL is set to 5 minutes.
+With this setting, the archival process copies the Write-Ahead Logging (WAL) segments to be archived to Amazon Simple Storage Service (Amazon S3) every five minutes.
 In an idle system, this copy process is usually the only I/O operation, and so this operation might be visibly dominant in the CloudWatch graphs.
 However, you might not see this pattern in a busy system.
-For example, suppose that you run following workload for 30 minutes on a db.t3.small instance to simulate a busy system on an RDS for PostgreSQL instance with a 20 GB Amazon Elastic Block Store (Amazon EBS) volume:
+For example, suppose that you run the following workload for 30 minutes on a db.t3.small instance.
+This example simulates a busy system on an RDS for PostgreSQL instance with a 20 GB Amazon Elastic Block Store (Amazon EBS) volume:

 #pgbench --host=$HOST --username=$USER --port=$PORT --protocol=simple --progress=2 --client=1 --jobs=1 $DB -T 1800